sergin4/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Contexts.md

 Spawn contexts contains a state and will perform spawning particles based on a looping system.

 * The spawn context can emit during **loops of defined duration** (meaning the internal spawn time will reset at each loop's beginning) .
 By default the duration is **infinite**.
-  * In order to set the loop mode, select the context in the graph and change the loop duration popup in the inspector.
+  * In order to set the loop mode, select the context in the graph and change the loop duration popup in the Inspector.
 (Possible Values : Infinite, Constant, Random)
 * Spawn contexts can perform **one**, **many** or an **infinity** of **loops**.
-  * In order to set this setting, select the spawn context in the graph and change the Loop count popup in the inspector (Possible Values : Infinite, Constant, Random)
+  * In order to set this setting, select the spawn context in the graph and change the Loop count popup in the Inspector (Possible Values : Infinite, Constant, Random)
 * Spawn contexts can perform a **delay** **before** and/or a**delay after** each loop.
 During a delay, the spawn time elapses normally but no spawn is performed.
-  * In order to set these setting, select the spawn context in the graph and change the Delay Before Loop and Delay After Loop popups in the inspector (Possible Values: None, Constant, Random)
+  * In order to set these setting, select the spawn context in the graph and change the Delay Before Loop and Delay After Loop popups in the Inspector (Possible Values: None, Constant, Random)

 Here is a visual illustration of the Looping and Delay System.